szabogabor91/gimlet-website/src/docs/how-to-rollback.md

 ---
-layout: gimletd
+layout: docs
 title: Rolling back
 lastUpdated: 2020-03-16
 image: sisyphus.jpg?123
-tags: [gimletd]
+tags: [docs]
 ---

 # Rolling back

 In software, things go wrong sometimes.

-It is inevitable, so best if you have a default action that you can perform routinely.
+It is inevitable, so best if you have an action that you can perform routinely.

-That's why GimletD provides rollback tooling out of the box.
+That's why Gimlet provides rollback tooling out of the box.

-On this page you will learn how to use it, and what does it do actually.
+On this page you will learn how to use it, first with the CLI then on the UI, and learn what it does actually.

 ## Getting a quick overview